 Here, we’ll provide you with digestible tips on what project managers feel works well about Slack, and where it falls flat.
 Then, we’ll discuss the features you should look for when evaluating other team collaboration tools.
 Finally, we’ll provide brief overviews of other popular social collaboration tools businesses use today.

-- What are Features of the Top Team Collaboration Tools?
+- What are the Features of Top Team Collaboration Tools?

 - Top 7 Slack Alternatives for SMBs and Enterprises